Gwent’s OWN Hospice

 Please continue to support the wonderful work at St Anne’s Hospice.

-Our latest edition (Issue 38) of the Newsletter is now available.
-If you have been unable to obtain a copy and would like one then contact us , sending us via an e-mail your address, etc and we will ensure you receive a copy.
+Production of Newsletter (Issue 40) is now in progress, however if you have not received number 39, copies are still available.
+If you have been unable to obtain a copy and would like one then please give us a call or fill in the enquiry form on our contact us page leaving your name, address and request and we will ensure you receive a copy